-Pre-Race vehicle inspections
+Pre-Event vehicle inspections

 Scrutineers will inspect all vehicles before you are allowed on the track.
-Vehicles must meet all safety standards laid out in this section and must pass scrutineering prior to each race.
+Vehicles must meet all safety standards laid out in this section and must pass scrutineering prior to each event.

 NOTE: This is in no way a certification, representation, or guarantee that your vehicle is fit or safe to drive.
-Each team is solely responsible for determining its vehicle's safety, fitness to race and compliance within Motor Event rules.
+Each team is solely responsible for determining its vehicle's safety, fitness to race and compliance within the Motor Events Racing rules.

 Jack and Axle-stands: Each team must bring at least one sturdy floor-jack, and at least two sturdy axle-stands to scrutineering.
 Each team is responsible for safely raising their car off the ground during the scrutineering process if needed.
+At no time is the drive train to be engaged whilst the car is up on jack stands.